simolus3/drift/docs/pages/docs/Advanced Features/isolates.md

 - Custom statements or those generated from an sql api

-Please note that, while using a background isolate can reduce lag on the UI thread, the overall database is going to be slower!
+Please note that, while using a background isolate can reduce lag on the UI thread, the overall database is going to be slightly slower!
 There's a overhead involved in sending data between isolates, and that's exactly what drift has to do internally.
 If you're not running into dropped frames because of drift, using a background isolate is probably not necessary for your app.
+However, isolate performance has dramatically improved in recent Dart and Flutter versions.

 Internally, drift uses the following model to implement this api:

 - __A server isolate__: A single isolate that executes all queries and broadcasts tables updates.
   This is the isolate created by `DriftIsolate.spawn`.
 It supports any number of clients via an rpc-like connection model.
 Connections are established via `SendPort`s and `ReceivePort`s.
   Internally, the `DriftIsolate` class only contains a reference to a `SendPort` that can be used to establish a connection to the background isolate.
 This lets users share the `DriftIsolate` object across many isolates and connect multiple times.
 The actual server logic that listens on the port is in a private `RunningDriftServer` class.